Swofty-Developments/HypixelSkyBlock/website/docs/troubleshooting.md

 ### "You have strayed too far from spawn!"

-**Cause**: Regions not imported correctly
+**Cause**: The static region catalog is missing or invalid

 **Solution**:

-1. Download `Minestom.regions.csv` from the configuration folder
-2. Import it to the `regions` collection in MongoDB
+1. Ensure `configuration/skyblock/Minestom.regions.yml` exists
-3. Restart the game server
+2. Restart the game server

 ### Data saving issues between changing servers